nadia-yanushevska/platomax-test-task/README.md

         </p>
         <code
             >&#9888; If you add invalid input, you will be asked to enter value again.
-See logs to find out why the input was rejected.</code
+See the logs in Dev Tools to find out why the input was rejected.</code
         >

 <h2 id="tech">Tech Stack</h2>